A Date with the Falcon: Production

-It was called The Gay Falcon Steps In.
-Filming started 1 August 1941.

-In A Date with the Falcon, the Falcon is engaged to Helen Reed, but leading lady Wendy Barrie would never appear in future sequels.
-RKO had been trading on the British actress's notoriety as the girlfriend of gangster Bugsy Siegel, but did not have a continuing role for her in mind.
+The film was originally titled The Gay Falcon Steps In.
+Filming started on August 1, 1941.
+In A Date with the Falcon, Guy Lawrence aka the Falcon (George Sanders) is engaged to Helen Reed but leading lady Wendy Barrie would never appear in future sequels.
+RKO had been trading on the British Barrie's notoriety as the girlfriend of gangster Bugsy Siegel but did not have a continuing role for her in mind.
 A Date with the Falcon would be the first of many sequels that featured other actresses in leading roles.
 The series also became a breeding ground for other talented studio contractees including director Edward Dmytryk and actors Barbara Hale and Jane Greer.
 The Falcon series has been characterised as part of a new genre—film noir.

 Reception

 In his review of A Date with the Falcon, Bosley Crowther wrote in The New York Times that a pattern existed in the Falcon series:"... the pattern.
 Mr. Sanders, an idle man of the world, is just about to be married—this time to Wendy Barrie—when a mystifying crisis arises—this time the disappearance of a scientist.
 Obviously Mr. Sanders doesn't care to enter the case; he never does—or never did, perhaps we should say.
 But duty and the lure of adventure inevitably drag him in.
 And so, for fifty or sixty minutes, he is off on a serio-comic chase, sleuthing a gang of murderous smugglers, while his girl and the police act bored and dense."